noobling/prof-comp/Minutes/W32-Mentor1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Mentor Meeting.md

 ---
 title: Minutes of First Meeting with Mentor
 author: CITS3200 Group R
-date: Wednesday the 8th of August 2018
+date: Wednesday the 8th of August, week 32 of 2018
 ---

 # Welcome